GoogleChrome/web.dev/src/site/content/en/fast/incorporate-performance-budgets-into-your-build-tools/index.md

 ### Bundlesize for CI

-You’ll get the most value out of bundlesize if you integrate it with a CI to automatically enforce size limits on pull requests. **If bundlesize test fails, that pull request is not merged.** It works for pull requests on GitHub with [Travis CI](https://travis-ci.org/), [CircleCI](https://circleci.com/), [Wercker](http://www.wercker.com/), and [Drone](http://readme.drone.io/).
+You'll get the most value out of bundlesize if you integrate it with a CI to automatically enforce size limits on pull requests. **If bundlesize test fails, that pull request is not merged.** It works for pull requests on GitHub with [Travis CI](https://travis-ci.org/), [CircleCI](https://circleci.com/), [Wercker](http://www.wercker.com/), and [Drone](http://readme.drone.io/).

 <figure class="w-figure">
   <img class="screenshot" src="./bundlesize-status.jpg" alt="Bundlesize check status on Github">